 git commit -m you can run

 gcmsg.
 There’s a full list of these shortcuts in this cheatsheet.
-I greatly appreciate these shortcuts, especially considering that I use them hundreds of times a day, which saves me a lot of typing.
+I use these shortcuts hundreds of times a day, which saves me a lot of typing.

 Zsh Theme + Plugins

-One of the first plugins I installed was zsh-syntax-highlighting, which adds syntax highlighting while typing out your command.
+One of the first plugins I installed was zsh-syntax-highlighting, which adds syntax highlighting to your prompt.
 This way, its quick to tell if a certain command is available, or if you’ve made a typo.

-zsh-autosuggestions is a plugin which will use previously used commands to predict the next command.
-Of course, this is non-intrusive, and you have to press the right arrow if you want to fill in what was predicted.
-It’s a nice plugin to have when you’re repeating a lot of the same commands over again to test something and you don’t want to type out the entire thing.
+zsh-autosuggestions is a plugin which will use previous commands to predict the next command.
+This is non-intrusive – to autocomplete the prediction, press the right arrow key .
+It’s a great feature when you’re repeating a lot of the same commands, and you don’t want to go through the recently used command list.

 I use the ‘->’ key to fill the autocomplete without execution, and